 Did you know there’s a golden room?
 Yup, there is.
 It’s not just yellow or anything like that.
 The walls and ceiling are actually covered in gold.
 Don’t get any ideas now.

-There are guided tours in several languages and they run WHEN… Our tour lasted about an hour and my mom really liked it.
+There are guided tours in several languages and they run frequently throughout the day.
+Our tour lasted about an hour and my mom really liked it.
 While I have to say the girl who guided us was great, I just don’t like guided tours that much.
 I need to be able to move on to the next thing when I feel like it.

 On a practical note: use the toilet before the tour starts, as you won’t be able to go during.
 There’s both a toilet close to the ticket offices and at the end of the tour, by the cloakroom.